sidneyaguirre/Nodejs-course/FirstDelivery/README.md

 #### To access the project:
 It is necessary to execute:
 #### `git checkout node-fundamentals`
-(the branch containing the enrolment activity - first delivery)
+(the branch containing the enrolment activity - first delivery) and the change directory to FirstDelivery

 ### Dependencies installation for the project:

 In the project directory, you can run:
 #### `npm i yargs`
 To install the dependencies for the project.

-All the files generated for the enrollments in the courses are saved in the directory called **_'enrolments'_**.
+**NOTE:** All the files generated for the enrollments in the courses are saved in the directory called **_'enrolments'_**.

 To execute the application and view the available courses, you can run:
 #### `node app.js`